-Yard waste pickup begins the week of April 1, 2013, and will run thru the week of December 9, 2013
+Yard waste pickup will resume the week of April 7th on your regularly scheduled trash pickup day and will continue thru the week of December 8th thru 12th

 Redford residents may now recycle their used household batteries throughout the year in the lobby of the Public Services Building at 12200 Beech Daly.
 Acceptable types of batteries are: D, C, AA & AAA cells button cells 9 volt any other dry - cell battery rechargables from cell phones, cameras, laptops.

 Important Note: All rechargeable batteries must have the positive ends covered with clear tape before being deposited in our collection bin to prevent an incident such as a fire.
 This is a US Dept of Transportation (DOT) requirement.
 Also, small "button" batteries should be lined up on a strip of clear tape and secured with another strip of clear tape along the top.